 |Common health issues||Hip dysplasia, Elbow dysplasia, Pyruvate Dehydrogenase Phosphatase 1 Deficiency (PDP1), Cataracts, Intervertebral disc disease, Autoimmune hemolytic anaemia, Anal Gland impactions, Colitis, Skin allergies, Dry eye (kerato conjunctivis sicca), Entropion, Ear infections, Umbilical hernias, Uterine inertia, Exercise induced collapse, Meningitis|

-Clumber Spaniel's are extremely clever doggies, which makes them very easy to train and in turn, perfect for first time owners!
-Additionally, they also get on well with children and other pets in the home as well.
-However, as they are slightly bigger than some Spaniels, they will need to be in a house with plenty indoor and outdoor space, for them to stretch their legs!
+Clumber Spaniel's are extremely clever making them very easy to train and in turn, perfect for first-time owners!
+Additionally, they also get on well with children and other pets in the home.
+However, as they are slightly bigger than some Spaniels, they will need to be in a house with plenty of indoor and outdoor space, for them to stretch their legs!
 They form extremely strong bonds with their 'hooman' families and for this reason can't be left by themselves for too long.
 This is because they are prone to developing separation anxiety which can result in some real destructive behaviours.
-They therefore need someone to be around for most of the day to give them all the attention and love that they need!
+They, therefore, need someone to be around for most of the day to give them all the attention and love that they need!